What is Beyond Well?

 Each episode fixes on a central theme— isolation, self-loathing, anxiety, or depression.
 We also explore the search for meaning and happiness, and we provide a different way of reclaiming balance in our lives.
 We want to give you the opportunity to relate, to laugh, and to begin gathering a few tools for your emotional toolbox.

 What you’ll find at Beyond Well is people who care deeply about the world, the health of our friends and family, and the strength of our community.
 We talk with artists, authors, musicians and people with lived experience about what it means to be human in an age of angst.
-The show is hosted by journalist and author Sheila Hamilton, who has reported and written on the topic of wellness for more than a decade, and Dr.’s Jenna LeJeune and Brian Goff.
+The show is hosted by journalist and author Sheila Hamilton, who has reported and written on the topic of wellness for more than a decade, and Dr.’s Jenna LeJeune and Jim Polo.

 Here's a little more information about us.